mehulagg/gitlab/doc/api/packages/pypi.md

 > Introduced in GitLab 12.10.

-Returns the package descriptor as an HTML file
+Returns the package descriptor as an HTML file:

 ```plaintext
 GET projects/:id/packages/pypi/simple/:package_name